Facility Location Games Beyond Single-Peakedness: the Entrance Fee Model: Abstract

 \section{Abstract}

-In mechanism design, the facility location game is an extensively studied problem.
-In the classical model, the cost of each agent is her distance to the nearest facility.
-In this paper, we consider a new model, where there is a location-dependent entrance fee to the facility.
-Thus, in our model, the cost of each agent is the sum of the distance to the facility and the entrance fee of the facility.
-This is a refined generalization of the classical model.
-We study the model and design strategyproof mechanisms.
-For one and two facilities, we provide upper and lower bounds for the approximation ratio given by deterministic and randomized mechanisms, with respect to the utilitarian objective and the egalitarian objective.
-Most of our bounds are tight and these bounds are independent of the entrance fee functions.
-Our results are as general as possible because the entrance fee function we consider is arbitrary.
+The facility location game has been studied extensively in mechanism design.
+In the classical model, each agent's cost is solely determined by her distance to the nearest facility.
+In this paper, we introduce a novel model where each facility charges an entrance fee.
+Thus, the cost of each agent is determined by both the distance to the facility and the entrance fee of the facility.
+In our model, the entrance fee function is allowed to be an arbitrary function, causing agents' preferences may no longer be single-peaked anymore: This departure from the classical model introduces additional challenges.
+We systematically delve into the intricacies of the model, designing strategyproof mechanisms with favorable approximation ratios.
+Additionally, we complement these ratios with nearly-tight impossibility results.
+Specifically, for one-facility and two-facility games, we provide upper and lower bounds for the approximation ratios given by deterministic and randomized mechanisms with respect to utilitarian and egalitarian objectives.